ludw1/simple-llm-agent/README.md

 *   Maximum 10 tool calls per user turn (configurable)
 *   Web search results limited to 8,000 characters
 *   Web scraping limited to 10,000 characters

-## Contributing

-This project is designed as a portfolio piece and learning resource.
-Feel free to:
-*   Fork and extend with additional tools
-*   Improve prompts for specific industries
-*   Add new document types (LinkedIn profiles, portfolios)
-*   Enhance the user interface

-## License

-MIT License - see LICENSE file for details.